 Jonathan has provided research assistance to the legal fellows in the Edwin Meese III Center for Legal and Judicial Studies at the Heritage Foundation and served under the General Counsel of the Boston Red Sox.
-Jonathan has also worked as a law clerk to Commander Charles Stimson, a trial judge in the US Navy JAG Corp, and Judge Sidney Gribetz at the Bronx County Family Court.
+Jonathan also worked as a law clerk to Commander Charles Stimson, a trial judge in the US Navy JAG Corp (now-General Counsel of the Navy), and Judge Sidney Gribetz at the Bronx County Family Court.
 During law school, Jonathan served as co-communications editor of the Harvard Journal of Law & Public Policy, writing and editing the Journal’s periodic blog posts, and a senior editor and blogger for the Harvard National Security Journal.

 Harvard Law School, 2014, J.D.